There’s a revolution taking place in sports media, one that’s being driven by cloud-based video delivery.

 In fact, these ‘over-the-top’ (OTT) services are opening up all manner of possibilities, from live streaming and team-branded channels to coverage of niche sports (like wrestling and surfing), women’s sports and in-depth live coverage of international events.
 No surprise then that sports fans are rapidly turning on to these DTC offerings, and turning off conventional television, where viewing figures for live sports are generally in decline.

 This swing away from linear TV to digital-first and on-demand content is also impacting the way sports organisations do business.
 Some are choosing to partner with online companies as well as broadcasters, or are developing their own OTT platforms to reach their audience directly.
 To this end, Liberty Media, the owner of Formula One, has launched its own platform – F1 TV Pro.
 For between $8 and $12 per month, this subscription service offers commercial-free live streams of qualifying sessions and races, along with a choice of 20 on-board cameras, plus press conferences and interviews.

-After beta testing in 2018, the service is now fully live for the 2019 season and available in 64 countries.
+The service went live for the 2019 season and is available in 64 countries.
 The one notable exception is the UK, where Sky Sports has exclusive rights to show F1 coverage.
 That said, the arrival of F1 TV Pro has seen Sky reduce the price of its F1 channel on Now TV to £150 for nine months, where last year it cost £305 for the same period.

 Engaging with the fans